kobo/groovyserv/sources/userguide_en.txt

-  -v                       verbose output to the log file -q                       suppress starting messages -k                       kill the running groovyserver -r                       restart the running groovyserver -p <port>                specify the port to listen --allow-from <addresses> specify optional acceptable client addresses (delimiter: comma) --authtoken <authtoken>  specify authtoken (which is automatically generated if not specified)
+  -v                       verbose output to the log file -q                       suppress starting messages -k                       kill the running groovyserver (unsupported in groovyserver.bat) -r                       restart the running groovyserver (unsupported in groovyserver.bat) -p <port>                specify the port to listen --allow-from <addresses> specify optional acceptable client addresses (delimiter: comma) --authtoken <authtoken>  specify authtoken (which is automatically generated if not specified)